AcademySoftwareFoundation/OpenTimelineIO/doc/source/index.rst

 Overview
 --------

-OpenTimelineIO (or OTIO) is a library and fileformat for the interchange of editorial data.
+OpenTimelineIO (or OTIO) is a library and file format for the interchange of editorial data.
 We hope it can be useful to you and your projects.

 This documentation is extracted from the source code and provides the API